This post contains affiliate links.

 “Great source of information!
 I m from Cyprus, which is the island in the middle of Lebanon and Anatolia and we make it with tomato too 🙂” —Gursal

-Lebanese vs. Turkish bulgur pilaf: For our recipe, we’ll be using bulgur.
+For our recipe, we’ll use bulgur.
 This bulgur pilaf dish is common in Turkish and Lebanese cuisine.
-Turks call it bulgur pilavi and cook it without a tomato base, and sometimes with the addition of vermicelli.
+Turks call it bulgur pilav and cook it without a tomato base and sometimes with the addition of vermicelli.

-The Lebanese call it sayeti and typically stick with the tomato base.
-This bulgur pilaf is closer to the Lebanese version, with a taste and feel similar to Spanish Rice!
+The Lebanese call it sayeth and typically make it with a tomato base.
+This bulgur pilaf is closer to the Lebanese version, with a taste and feel similar to Spanish rice!

 The ingredients for this dish are nothing crazy and consist of what you’d expect – veggies, bulgur, and spices!
 After you cook this meal, feel free to get creative with your toppings.
-Some delicious ideas are listed with the ingredients below.
+Jump down to the recipe card for exact measurements, this is just an overview!

 - Olive Oil: Sauté the vegetables using olive oil.
 You can also use butter.